ischurov/pythonvjs/README.md

 # pythonvjs
-This project is aimed to provide comprehensive comparative tables of Python and JS syntax and language features.
+This project is aimed to provide comprehensive side-by-side comparison of Python and JavaScript syntax and language features.

-Current tables are available [here](http://ischurov.github.io/pythonvjs).
+The site is available [here](http://ischurov.github.io/pythonvjs).

 If you want to contribute, you can edit files in the `source` directory.
 It's in [qqmbr](http://github.com/ischurov/qqmbr) format, easy editable with